timjonkerpostnl/demo-oop/README.md

 - Refactor your code such that Brand becomes a class.
 The brand should get its attributes solely based on the brand name.
 - Refactor your code such that Engine becomes a class that holds the amount of horse power.
 - Make sure that when creating a car the Brand and the Engine are compatible.
 - Fill the insurance company module by implementing the correct cost formula.
-The good thing in Python is that you can mix functional and object oriented programming
+The good thing in Python is that you can mix functional and object oriented programming.
+This is very useful as some functions do not require class properties and thus can be implemented stand alone.
 - Add a method to person that let's you request insurance.
 - If done correctly you can now Create a Person with a name and age and with or without a Car, The person can buy a car by giving a few specs these specs should be compatible.
 The Person should be able to request insurance costs.
 If you get a person of 28 yr, driving a 20 hp Suzuki you should have 316 insurance cost.